abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *discurrit* from *discurro, discurrere, discurri, discursus* is 3rd singular present active indicative, meaning to run off/wander/roam.
 - My translation here is trahshshshsh.
+- The river is the subject of *fecundat* not the black sand. **FIX THIS.**

-      For where the lucky nation of Pella Canopus dwells at the stagnating Nile, with the river having been poured out, and is carried in a painted kidney-bean about their own fields, and where the neighborhood of the quiver-wearing persians presses down, and black sand makes fertile Egypt
+      For where the lucky family of Pella Canopus dwells at the stagnating Nile, with the river having been poured out, and is carried in a painted kidney-bean about their own fields, and where the neighborhood of the quiver-wearing persians presses down, and black sand makes fertile Egypt